redyddm/redyddm/README.md

 - 🎓 I’m currently finishing my **Master's degree in Artificial Intelligence.**
 - 🔭 I’m working on **Machine Learning**, **NLP**, and **Remote Sensing** projects.
-- 🌱 I’m specializing in **Geospatial Data Analysis** with Deep Learning.
-- 👯 I’m looking to collaborate on **AI research or engineering projects.**

 ---